Repopulation of wolves in California: Precursors in Oregon

-Initial entry and reactions
+Initial entry

 OR-7 was the first confirmed wild wolf in California since 1924.
-In late December 2011, the data sent by his GPS tracking collar showed he had crossed the Oregon/California border.
-Nicknamed Journey, he was a male gray wolf that migrated from the Wallowa Mountains in northeastern corner of Oregon.
+In late December 2011, the data sent by his GPS tracking collar showed he had crossed the Oregon–California border.
+Nicknamed Journey, he was a male gray wolf that migrated from the Wallowa Mountains in the northeastern corner of Oregon.
+It is believed OR-7's parents came from Idaho after wolves were reintroduced in the northern Rockies in the 1990s.
 After leaving his pack, he wandered generally southwest for more than 1000 mi through Oregon, and entered northern California.
 He spent much of 2012 exploring northeastern California in a circuitous path across seven different counties that eventually covered thousands of miles.
 In March 2013, he returned to Oregon and was found in 2014 raising a litter of pups in Rogue River–Siskiyou National Forest.
 Being so near to the California border, he crossed back and forth repeatedly.
-He is presumed to have died at about 11 years old, an above-average lifespan for a wild wolf.
+He is presumed to have died at about 11 years old, an above-average lifespan for a wild wolf, where the usual lifespan is 5-6 years.

-Under the state's Endangered Species Act, the California Fish and Game Commission granted the gray wolf protection in 2014.
-The Department (CDFW) had recommended against the inclusion as a wolf management plan being developed would protect the animals.
-The management plan would attempt to balance the needs of wildlife with the needs of people using the best available science.
-The plan could allow flexibility for ranchers concerned about attacks on livestock and deal with concerns that wolves might decimate elk herds.
-In 2016, the department completed the plan and published the Conservation Plan for Gray Wolves in California.
-The management plan provides policy for wildlife managers as they handle potential conflicts between the wolves, humans, and livestock.
-To balance ample prey for wolves with opportunities for hunters, the plan included management of deer, elk, and other game animals.
-The plan also covers the impact that wolves as predators may have on other species of concern.
-A judge found in 2019 that wolves wandering in naturally from neighboring states should be protected by California's laws after a lawsuit was brought by the Pacific Legal Foundation, the California Farm Bureau Federation and the California Cattlemen's Association challenging the listing.
-By 2019, 15 wolves in three different groups had become established in the Cascade Range of Oregon.
-Northern California is easily accessible as the Cascades extend southerly into the state.
-Wolves leave a scent trail that they can use to communicate and retrace their wanderings.
-Wildlife experts explain that it is possible for other wolves to follow said urine scent and these initial wolf sojourns can open up new territory.
-In 2019, California Fish and Game Commission opposed the federal proposal to delist wolves from the Endangered Species Act.
-They argued that federal protection was still needed to make a full recovery since the future wolf population in California will depend on expanding from other states.
-In November 2021, a federal judge held a hearing on a particular issue, Were wolves properly classified under the endangered act prior to losing their protected status last year?